-- Keep it out of the inlet: Grass clippings, leaves, dog waste, oil and paint are all pollutants.
+- Keep it out of the inlet: Grass clippings, leaves, dog waste, oil and paint are all pollutants that degrade water quality.
 Only rain down the drain.

 - Test your soil/Read the label: Over-fertilizing can hurt your lawn and negatively affects water quality.

 - Pick it up: Dog waste is a source of bacteria in our waterways.

 - Vehicle maintenance: Small fluid leaks can have a big impact of water quality.

 - Household chemicals: Store hazardous chemicals in a shed, garage, or somewhere out of the rain.
 Use your local Household Hazardous Waste facilities and drop-off events to ensure unused household chemicals are properly disposed.

 - Trash also counts: Trash is also a source of water pollution, so keep it in the can!